This is my home town.

 People here sustain their daily needs by farming.
 The common crops grown are rice, climbing beans, cucumber, pepper, camote, casava, and fruit trees.
 Much of the agricultural produce is sold at Baguio City.
 Besides farming, some have established small restaurants catering especially to visitors or to travelers going to Kibungan.
 A number of sari-sari stores also dot the roadsides.

 A visitor wouldn’t fail to notice the hospitable, peace-loving and happy disposition of typical I-Taba-ao’s.
 They, too, are noted for their jokes and the way they speak for they seem to be singing while talking.
 The language is Nabaloy/Ibaloi.
-One more thing that has become a trademark of the Taba-ao people (and generally of the I-Kapangan) is their so-called “Grand March”–a simplified (innovative) version of the waltz.
+One more thing that has become a trademark of the Taba-ao people (and generally of the I-Kapangan) is their so-called “Grand March”–reminiscent of an opening of a ball, which usually ends with a simplified waltz.
 This dance has become a tradition among the people.
 During wedding celebrations, the Grand March would always be the favorite of men and women, young and old alike.